Pelagicore/softwarecontainer/doc/chapters/design/index.rst

 The service manifests are typically placed in one JSON file per service, but can be split into one file per capability if needed.
 The files are placed in ``/share/resource-access-manager/caps.d/``.

+For more detailed information about service manifests content and format see :ref:`Service manifests <service-manifests>`